 GST Law has the meaning given to it in the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 Intellectual Property Rights means any and all intellectual property rights throughout the world, including:

-- (a) any patent, copyright (including future copyright), trade mark (whether registered or unregistered), software, design, circuit layout right, trade, business or company name or other proprietary right, or any right to register such rights; and
+- (a) any patent, copyright (including future copyright but excluding moral rights), trade mark (whether registered or unregistered), software, design, circuit layout right, trade, business or company name or other proprietary right, or any right to register such rights; and

 - (b) all present and future rights in an invention, discovery, trade secret, know-how, concept, idea, data or formula and rights in information, including any serendipitous discoveries, granted by law or equity from time to time under the law of any jurisdiction.